HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 This article started out as my own notes on my research.
 For a while, the deeper I went down the rabbit hole, and the longer this piece got, the more unhappy I was with my options.

-The good news is that I finally did find an approach that I got excited about -- so much so that I went back to work, stopped writing, and nearly forgot about this article.
+I finally did find an approach that I got excited about -- so much so that I went back to work, stopped writing, and nearly forgot about this article.

 You should read to the end to find out what that approach was!
 But let's start from the beginning.